Upper-secondary specialised school

 Specialised Baccalaureate programme

 The specialised Baccalaureate programme is a one-year additional course, which leads to a Swiss recognised Specialised Baccalaureate.
 It follows the 3-year upper-secondary specialised school programme.
 Not all cantons offer a specialised Baccalaureate programme.The Specialised Baccalaureate enables direct admission to studies for pre-school and primary-school-level teachers at a university of teacher education as wel as direct admission to specific studies at universities of applied sciences in the studied occupational field.
-According to the choice of studies, the enrolment to a college of professional education and training may require an aptitude assessment.
-Together with the university aptitude test, according to the reglementation of the «Passerelle», the specialised Baccalaureate certificate grants admission to university studies.
+According to the choice of studies, the enrolment to a university of applied sciences may require an aptitude assessment.
+Together with the university aptitude test, according to the regulation of the «Passerelle», the Specialised Baccalaureate grants admission to university studies.

 Catch up on qualification as an adult